-The King's council serves as the Student Government of the college and is made up of the Presidents of each House.
+The King's Council is the student government of the College and is made up of the Presidents of each House and cabinet members.
 The Council's mission is to shape a value-centered culture and enable a student-driven community.
-They do this by distributing funds to the student led organizations of The King's College, and planning events that are consistent with the vision and goals of The King's College.
+They do this by distributing funds to student-led organizations and planning initiatives that are consistent with the mission of the College.
+The combined system of House leadership and student governance is an important part of "fostering the worthy ambitions of students to shape and to lead strategic institutions" and "to prepare students through internships, part-time employment, career counseling, and student leadership for positions in strategic institutions."